jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_A--UsersAndPermissions.md

 	Adding user pi to group awesometown
 	Done.

-Logout and login again to update the user info.
+Logout and login again to update the user info:

 	$ exit

+If that didn't work, try a `reboot`:

+	$ sudo shutdown -r now

 What is your new group name?
 What is your new group ID (hint: it should be an integer)?

-	:
+	group name:
+	group ID:

 ###Collaborate